 A

-When the function template is called with template arguments, the compiler deduces the type of the arguments and binds with T. Then, the compiler creates an instance of the function template, replacing T with the deduced type.
-In the next section, we will learn how the compiler processes function templates.
+When a function template is invoked with specific arguments, the compiler deduces the argument types and binds them to the template parameter T. Based on this deduction, the compiler then generates a concrete instance of the function template by substituting T with the deduced type.
+In the next section, we examine this compiler processing of function templates in greater detail.

 Two-phase compilation

-In the second phase, when the template function is called from the program, the compiler verifies the template parameters and overall validity of the template code.
-If the compiler finds any mismatch in the parameters or finds any other programmatic discrepancy, it reports an error.
-The following diagram shows the lookup process phases:
+In the second phase, which occurs when the function template is invoked within the program, the compiler verifies the template parameters and evaluates the overall validity of the instantiated template code.
+If any mismatch in template arguments is detected, or if other programmatic inconsistencies are found, the compiler reports an error.
+The following diagram illustrates these two lookup phases involved in function template processing.

 #include <iostream>